 - Repair of dentures – most repairs within 4 hours.

 Fears, phobias and anxieties are common and can be managed with Nitrous sedation techniques.
-Contact us today for more information on sedation dentistry.
+Contact your dentist for more information on sedation dentistry.

 Looking for immediate answers/help for your emergency?